Graduate Management Admission Test: Format and timing

 In April 2018, the GMAC officially shortened the test by half an hour, shortening the verbal and quantitative sections from 75 minutes each to 65 and 62 minutes, respectively, and shortening some of the instruction screens.

 In October 2023, with the launched of the GMAT Exam (Focus Edition), GMAC further shortened the exam and removed the Analytical Writing Assessment section, as well as sentence correction and geometry questions.
 Additionally, section order selection was expanded, giving test takers the opportunity to take the exam in any order they choose.
 A Question Review & Edit feature was also introduced, giving test takers the ability to review all answers at the end of each section and edit up to three answers per section.

 Quantitative Reasoning section

 The Quantitative Reasoning section of the GMAT seeks to measure the ability to reason quantitatively and solve quantitative problems.
 Questions require knowledge of certain algebra and arithmetic.
 There is only one type of quantitative question: problem-solving.
 The use of calculators is not allowed on the quantitative section of the GMAT.
 Test takers must do their math work out by hand using a wet erase pen and laminated graph paper which are given to them at the testing center.
 Scores range from 60 to 90.

-Problem-solving questions are designed to test the ability to reason quantitatively and to solve quantitative problems.
+Problem-solving questions are designed to assess the ability to reason quantitatively and solve quantitative problems.